airbus-seclab/diffware/README.md

                FILE_PATH_1 FILE_PATH_2

 positional arguments:
  FILE_PATH_1           Path to first file
  FILE_PATH_2           Path to second file

 optional arguments:
  -h, --help            show this help message and exit -o DATA_FILE, --output DATA_FILE
                        Path to file in which to write the list of files (- for stdout) -L {DEBUG,INFO,WARNING,ERROR}, --log_level {DEBUG,INFO,WARNING,ERROR}
                        Define the log level
  -d, --debug           Print debug messages
  -C CONFIG_FILE, --config_file CONFIG_FILE
                        Path to config File
  -j JOBS, --jobs JOBS  Number of job to run in parallel (default is number of cpus) --exclude GLOB_PATTERN
                        Exclude files paths that match GLOB_PATTERN.
  --exclude-mime GLOB_PATTERN
                        Exclude files with mime types that match GLOB_PATTERN.
  --blacklist MIME_TYPE
-                        Exclude files with MIME_TYPE.
+                       Don't attempt to extract files that match MIME_TYPE (unused when combined with --no-extract).
  --fuzzy-threshold FUZZY_THRESHOLD
                        Threshold for fuzzy-matching to detect moved files (<= 0 to disable, default is 80) --max_depth MAX_DEPTH
                        Maximum depth for recursive unpacking (< 0 for no limit, default is 8) --no-extract          Consider all files are already extracted, and only compare them --no-specialize       Do not use specific content comparison for known file types, but use simple binary data comparison --no-distance         Disable computing the distance between two modified files using TLSH --order-by {none,path,distance}
                        Define the sort order for the output.
 Note: setting this to anything other than "none" will disable progressive output
  --min_dist MIN_DIST   Ignore files with a difference lower than the one given (< 0 for no limit) --binutils-prefix BINUTILS_PREFIX
                        Prefix for binutils program names (for example, "aarch64-linux-gnu-").
  --no-progress         Hide progress messages --clean-extracted     Delete temporary container files which have been extracted --enable-statistics   Compute statistics or check for unpack data loss --profile             Measure the number of calls and time spent in different methods
 ```

 ## Configuration